-Alternatively, for a true Dutch wedding toast, serve up some Dutch jenever—the traditional juniper-flavoured, gin-like liquor of the Netherlands—for a more unique Dutch flavour experience.
+Alternatively, for a true Dutch wedding toast, serve up some Dutch jenever.
+Jenever is the traditional juniper-flavored, gin-like liquor of the Netherlands.

 4. Put on a little show

-Some guests at an international wedding may give speeches, but an even livelier way to pay tribute to the Dutch bride and groom is by putting on a performance or sketch show.
-These performances—called stukjes in Dutch—are not actually organised by the bride and groom, but the couple can certainly let close family members and friends know that these performances are welcome.
+Some guests at an international wedding may give speeches.
+An even livelier way to pay tribute to the Dutch bride and groom is by putting on a performance.
+These performances—stukjes in Dutch—are not actually organized by the bride and groom, but the couple can certainly let close family members and friends know that these performances are welcome.

-One of the most common performance ideas is the ‘ABC-tje’, in which a word beginning with each letter of the alphabet is chosen to describe the newlyweds, but it’s often hard to keep the audience’s attention for so long.
+One of the most common performance ideas is the ABC-tje, in which a word beginning with each letter of the alphabet is chosen to describe the newlyweds.
+It’s often hard to keep the audience’s attention for so long, though.
 Despite wearing their Dutch wedding attire, guests can be as creative as they want, putting on prop-accompanied skits, playing pre-recorded films, or even singing an original song.

 5. Have your own parade

-Once upon a time, Dutch tradition called for the groom to fetch the bride at her place of residence, namely her parents’ home, on the day of the wedding with the bridal bouquet in tow.
-The couple would venture off together, followed by an entourage in a specific order called the bruidstoet: first, the bride and groom, joined by the flower girls; second, the parents of both the bride and groom; third, the witnesses; and finally, the rest of the guests.
+Once upon a time, Dutch tradition called for the groom to fetch the bride at home on the day of the wedding with the bridal bouquet in tow.
+The couple ventured off together with an entourage in a specific order called the bruidstoet: first, the bride and groom, joined by the flower girls; second, the parents of both the bride and groom; third, the witnesses; and finally, the rest of the guests.

-These days, it is common for everyone to arrive at the wedding venue ahead of the bride, but an international wedding—especially one with a limited number of guests—can bring the bruidstoet back into fashion.
+These days, it is common for everyone to arrive at the wedding venue ahead of the bride.
+An international wedding—especially one with few guests—can bring the bruidstoet back into fashion.